Our Flourish Curriculum

 Our curriculum, although detailed here, is also tailored to reflect the interests of pupils.

 Children are also encouraged to enjoy learning a musical instrument, enjoy sport, sing and enjoy drama.
 Instrumental lessons offered through wider opportunities and funded by the school: Year 5 Samba, Year 6 Ukulele.
+School staff teach Glockenspiel Y2 and Y4, and the Ocarina in Y3.
 The school pays for a choir teacher from the Lancashire Music Service for pupils in Y2-Y6

 Lessons offered to children through the Lancashire Music Service: keyboard, guitar, woodwind, strings and brass

-Children are encouraged to take responsibility through the school’s numerous Councils/Forum and the roles of Head/Deputy Girl/Boy
+Children are encouraged to take responsibility through the school’s numerous Councils/Forum and the roles of Head/Deputy Girl/Boy.
+In Year 5 and Year 6 children attend a careers fair.
+Local business people and other professionals are invited in to answer pupil questions about their chosen careers biannually.

-Phonics at Whittle-le-Woods CE Primary School is taught across FS (Pre-school and Reception class) and Ks1 with children working alongside pupils from other classes who are in the same phonic phase.
+Phonics at Whittle-le-Woods CE Primary School is taught across FS (Pre-school and Reception class) and Ks1.
 Children are given phonic support in KS2 when it is required.
 We have used the Bug Club Phonics programme for a number of years and this is already accredited with the DFE.
 Phonemes (sounds) and graphemes (printed letters) are taught and children’s ability to segment words and blend sounds is developed.
 Children are also taught ‘tricky’ words which cannot be sounded out.
 Phonics Bug reading books are selected for children according to the phonics phase within which they are working.

 Bug Club reading books have been purchased for children across the school and these may be accessed online through the electronic version of the scheme.
 Not all of these books are decodable.
 Children are also encouraged to enjoy library time, taking books to read and share at home.
 We ask that these are returned regularly so that they can be changed for new library books.